Farah Omar: Biography

 Farah was subjected to increasing pressure, conspiracies and fabrications in an attempt to convict him, including a forged document purporting to be from Farah's office clerk.
 The letter, bearing the seal and signature of Farah, was a letter of support for Mohammed Abdullah Hassan, who was leading the Dervish movement that was fighting the British authorities.
-The forget letter was handed to a Somali soldier who had planned the route and time of his departure.
+The forged letter was handed to a Somali soldier who had planned the route and time of his departure.
 A roadblock was then set up in the village of Ina Af-Madoobe, where the soldier was arrested.
-The letter was taken to the office of the District Commissioner in Burao, who subsequently fired the by then high ranking Farah.
+The letter was taken to the office of the District Commissioner in Burao, who subsequently fired the, by then high ranking, Farah.

-Farah later received a scholarship to study at the Aligarh Muslim University in Aligarh, India, where he studied law and met Mahatma Gandhi, who influenced him to his non-violent philosophy as well as Mohammed Ali Jinnah and Jawaharlal Nehru.
+Farah later received a scholarship to study at the Aligarh Muslim University in Aligarh, India, where he studied law and met Mahatma Gandhi, who influenced Farah with his non-violent philosophy, as well as Mohammed Ali Jinnah and Jawaharlal Nehru.
 His study of law became Farah Omar's key to paving the way for his political struggle for independence, and it became a weapon against British colonial rule in the country.
-Upon graduation he opened a lawyer's office and later joined the British Lawyers Association.
+Upon graduation, he opened a lawyer's office and later joined the British Lawyers Association.
 The British authorities responded by using 35 government-paid chiefs in an attempt to turn the public against him.
 This was possible to some extent as public knowledge was low at the time.
 As a result, Farah once again left the country and returned to Aden.

 Political activism

-Upon his arrival in Aden in 1920, Haji Farah along with several other key Somali figures formed the Somali Islamic Association, the first Somali nationalist association in history.
+Upon his arrival in Aden in 1920, Haji Farah, along with several other key Somali figures, formed the Somali Islamic Association, the first Somali nationalist association in history.
 Throughout its existence, it served as the defender of Somali interests throughout the Horn of Africa.
 The Somali Islamic Association took an active interest in development in the British Somaliland protectorate and frequently petitioned the British authorities on Somali matters.
-Farah, inspired by Gandhi's non-violent activism, himself pursued a similar form of peaceful activism.
+Farah, inspired by Gandhi's non-violent activism, pursued a similar form of peaceful activism.

-In 1938 he was appointed the representative of the Kenyan Isaaq and their interests in the British Somaliland protectorate.
-According to Touval, "one of the first modern politicians to emerge in the Protectorate".
-The same year he returned to Somaliland to organize opposition to British efforts to create a written Somali language, fearing that the Isaaqs in Kenya would lose their privileged status as Asiatics.
+In 1938, he was appointed the representative of the Kenyan Isaaq and their interests in the British Somaliland protectorate.
+According to Touval, he was "one of the first modern politicians to emerge in the Protectorate".
+That same year, he returned to Somaliland to organize opposition to British efforts to create a written Somali language, fearing that the Isaaqs in Kenya would lose their privileged status as Asiatics.
 It was also suggested that the attempt to introduce a written language for Somali was motivated by the British authorities' desire to spread Christianity.
-In the beginning of August 1938 he was appointed the spokesman of the local Somalis in Burao.
-A document, signed by 125 local akils and elders, declared:
+In the beginning of August 1938, he was appointed the spokesman of the local Somalis in Burao.
+A document, signed by 125 local Akils and elders, declared: